 "Yes.
-He's sitting on the bench by your office."
+He's sitting on the bench outside your office."

 Robbie walks towards his office.
 Seated on the bench was an overweight young man with bleached blonde hair and a gold hoop earring in each ear.
 He was dressed in khaki pants and a short sleeve green polo shirt.
 He stands up.

 "Robbie Mullens.
 Nice to meet you.
 They shake hands.
 "Come into my office."

 They both went into the office.
 Robbie takes a sip from his Coolota.
 He places it on his desk.
 Roland sits in the chair at the other desk.